twolfson/twolfson.com/articles/the-power-of-tools.md

 # Tool empowerment
 I don't think I would have been able to move as fast as I do either solo or on a small team without tools to push me forward and prevent me from falling behind (e.g. testing/monitoring).

-I owe a lot to starting my company experiment to the experience and power of tools.
+On a similar note, I don't think I would be able to start my company experiment without tools at my side.

 # Creating your own tools
-As developers, we are fortunate that our tools are written in the same format as the output we typically generate.
-There are some professions (e.g. UI/UX designers) which don't have this luxury and thus will need to learn multiple skills to build tools.
+As developers, we are fortunate that our tools are written in the same format as the output we generate.
+There are some professions (e.g. UI/UX designers) which don't have this luxury.

 If you have never written a tool for yourself before, then I suggest trying it out.
 The benefits will include: